How do I use Manuscript Analysis?

 To use the Manuscript Analysis, you will need to purchase credits, which you can do here.

-You can buy individual credits, or bundles of 3 or 10 credits.
+You can buy individual credits or bundles of 3 or 10 credits.
 You don’t need a Premium or Premium Pro subscription to purchase credits.

 If you have an active Premium or Premium Pro subscription, you will receive a discount depending on your subscription.
 For example, Premium Pro users pay less for credits and bundles than Premium and Free users, and Premium users will pay less than Free users.

-Manuscript Analysis credits are non-refundable, but they don’t expire.
+Manuscript Analysis credits are nonrefundable, but they don’t expire.
 You can purchase a bundle, use a credit, and then use the remaining credits at a later date.

-Running the Manuscript Analysis
+Running Manuscript Analysis

 In the Web Editor, Manuscript Analysis appears under the Critique button in the toolbar that appears at the top of your document.

-When using Desktop Everywhere and our browser extensions, Manuscript Analysis will appear when you click the Critique Button, after clicking the ProWritingAid icon.
+When using Desktop Everywhere and our browser extensions, Manuscript Analysis will appear when you click the Critique button after clicking the ProWritingAid icon.

-If you use our Word Add-in (Windows only), Manuscript Analysis appears under the Critique button in the toolbar at the top of your Word document.
+If you use our Word Add-In (Windows only), Manuscript Analysis appears under the Critique button in the toolbar at the top of your Word document.

 Manuscript Analysis will also appear under the Critique button when you open the ProWritingAid tab in Word.